CiscoTestAutomation/genie/docs/blitz/design/actions/actions_list.rst

             - 'Should not be in the output'

-Both include, exclude and connection_alias keywords are optional to use.
+include, exclude and connection_alias keywords are optional to use.
-But to use connection_alias two things needs to be followed:
+Two things needs to be followed to use connection_alias:
     1. New mapping datafile schema.
     2. ``alias`` in mapping datafile should be the ``connection_alias``.
 How to use the new schema for different connection can be found at this `link